The Wanderings of Odysseus in 3D Scenes: Conclusion

 \section{Conclusion}

-We propose an automatic solution to populate 3D scenes with diverse moving bodies.
-We learn generative models of motion primitives, and synthesize long-term motion based on a policy network and tree-based search.
+In this paper, we propose an automatic solution to populate 3D scenes with diverse moving bodies.
+We learn generative models of body surface marker-based motion primitives and synthesize long-term motion with a policy network and tree-based search.
 Experiments show the effectiveness and advantages over baselines.
+Together with conventional path-finding algorithms, we can generate diverse people wandering in the digital environment.

-\myparagraph{Limitations.} The generated motion is not fully physically plausible.
-The body can tilt ignoring the gravity, and interpenetrate to the scene and itself in some results.
-Compared to {\bf AMASS} sequences, motion realism still has room to improve.
-Motion generated by policy may take a long time to reach a goal in the near distance.
-In the future, we will extend our work to synthesize more complex motions like body-scene interactions.
+\myparagraph{Limitations.} The generated motion is not fully physically plausible since our method is purely data-driven.
+For example, the body can tilt, ignoring gravity.
+Compared to {AMASS} sequences, motion realism still has room to improve.
+Motion generated by the policy may take a long time to reach a goal in the near distance, which is different from real human behavior.
+In the future, we will extend our work to synthesize more complex body-scene interactions.

+\myparagraph{Social impact.} Although training male and female models separately can improve motion realism, our method could be potentially biased, if the male and female motion sequences are not well balanced in the dataset.

-\paragraph{Acknowledgement.} We appreciate Gramazio Kohler Research for providing architecture CAD models.
-Visualizations of body motions are based on the SMPL-X blender add-on.
+\myparagraph{Acknowledgement.} We appreciate Gramazio Kohler Research for providing architecture CAD models.
+Body visualizations are based on the SMPL-X blender add-on.
+This work is supported by the SNF grant 200021\_204840.

 { }

 \begingroup

 {S\arabic{table}} {S\arabic{figure}}